Kaushaljis vs Kaushal

 Kaushaljis vs Kaushal is a 2025 Indian Hindi-language family drama film directed by Seemaa Desai.
-Produced by Jio Studios, the film premiered on the Disney+ Hotstar streaming platform on 21 February 2025.
+Produced by Jio Studios, the film premiered on the Disney+ Hotstar on 21 February 2025.
 It stars Ashutosh Rana, Sheeba Chaddha, Pavail Gulati, and Isha Talwar in lead roles, with Brijendra Kala and Grusha Kapoor and Ashish Chaudhary (which marks his 14 year comeback since Double Dhamaal) in supporting roles.
 The story centers on a middle-aged couple whose decision to separate following their son's suggestion leads to upheaval in the family.

 Plot

 Sahil Kaushal is a small-town accountant who enjoys qawwali music, while his wife Sangita is a homemaker with a passion for perfume making.
 Their son, Yug, has settled in Delhi for his career.
 During an argument, Yug casually suggests his parents separate if they are unhappy.
 Unexpectedly, the Kaushals take the suggestion seriously and file for divorce, creating turmoil in the family and then Yug's boss Vicky Maurya.

 As the news spreads, Yug’s relationship with his girlfriend Kiara, who values traditional family structures, begins to strain.
 Meanwhile, Sahil and Sangita explore their individual identities apart from each other.
 The narrative follows both couples as they navigate misunderstandings, rediscover themselves, and confront evolving views on love and commitment.